Abdul Quadir: Early life and education

-Quadir was born in the village of Araisidha in Comilla District to Afsaruddin (d.
+Abdul Quadir was born in the village of Araisidha in Comilla District to Afsaruddin (d.
 1973), a jute businessman.
-Quadir's mother died of cholera when he was 2 years old.
+Abdul Quadir's mother died of cholera when he was 2 years old.
 He first studied at Bazar Chartola Madrasa, which was moved to Araisidha in 1932 and later named as Araisidha Kamil Madrasa.
 He passed the matriculation from Annada Model High School in Brahmanbaria in 1923.
 In 1925, he passed the ISc from Dhaka Intermediate College.
 He then enrolled at the University of Dhaka.

 Career

-Quadir published and edited the monthly Jayati during 1930–1933.
+Abdul Quadir published and edited the monthly Jayati during 1930–1933.
 He served in various posts at the Saptahik Nabashakti (1934), Jugantar (1938), Dainik Nabajug (1941), Banglar Katha, weekly Mohammadi (1946) and weekly Paigam (1947-52).
 He returned to Dhaka in 1952.
 From 1964 to 1970, he was publication officer of the Central Bengali Development Board.

 Personal life

-Quadir first married Dilruba Begum of Majhipara in Nabinagar Upazila.
+Abdul Quadir first married Dilruba Begum of Majhipara in Nabinagar Upazila.
 She died 3 months later in a palki accident.
 Later he married Nargis, a daughter of the communist activist Muzaffar Ahmed.